angzhaoyu/Training-and-dynamics-calculations/README.md

 **Data Files:**

 - `All-k.csv`: This CSV file contains the rate constant (k) for all reactions considered in the kinetic model.
-Each row likely represents a specific reaction, and columns may include different rate constants under varying conditions or for different alloys.
+Each row likely represents a specific reaction.
 - `All-Ra`: This file contains the reaction rates (Ra) for all Carbon 1 (C1) products.
 It provides insights into the formation rates of different C1 products across the studied materials.

 **Further Exploration:**